ucphhpc/migrid-sync/user-projects/NCAM2OnGrid/README.txt

 == Building AMBER ==
-Please refer to the install docs in README.UBUNTU in this folder for details about the actual installation.
+Please refer to the amber directory for details about the actual installation.

 == Running AMBER jobs ==
+Jobs must specify the AMBER10 and OPENMPI runtime environments to run on suitable resources.
+For this particular setup they additionally need to be sent to the Farma-BR VGrid.
+Apart from that it is just a matter of specifying input and output along with resource hardware requirements and walltime.

+The examples folder holds examples of MiG jobs with input files.
+These files are simply submittet to MiG through the web interface and the results are then analysed as they come in.

 = Contacts =
-Technical reference at Farma is Patrik Rydberg <pry@farma.ku.dk>
+Our technical reference at Farma is Patrik Rydberg <pry AT farma.ku.dk>
-Technical reference from MiG is Jonas Bardino <bardino@diku.dk>
+and Jonas Bardino <bardino AT diku.dk> is the MiG representative.